Have questions? Below are several answers to questions we frequently hear from families.

 This depends on several factors based on your specific circumstances.
 If you call our local Care Team, they will be able to help walk you through the next steps.

 Yes, as part of your cremation plan, we will travel to the location where the death has occurred to bring your loved one into our care.
 We ask that after you contact our Care Team to notify us of your loss, that you log onto www.lumencremation.com and walk through the steps of securing your cremation plans with us in order to alert our transportation services to bring your loved one into our care.
-(Just to note: there is an additional cost of $150 added to the $995 cremation plan when we are required to remove a loved one from a private home because an additional staff member is needed to assist with the transfer.)

 It depends on your family’s specific needs.
 Most families order three or more.
 Certified copies of the death certificate are usually required by life insurance companies, banks, government agencies, credit card companies, or any creditors or financial institutions that might require a legal notification of your loved one’s passing for their records.
 However, be sure and ask those who might be requesting a copy if they would accept a copy of a certified death certificate first before giving out the certified copies you have purchased from the state.